Lorenz links, T-links, Minimal Braids, Positive braids with a full twist, and Geometric Types: Introduction

+In this paper, we investigate the geometric types of Lorenz links from the minimal braid perspective.
+Instead of requiring the original T-link presentation to contain full twists, we pass to the minimal V-link representative, which is a positive braid with a full twist by Theorem~\ref{equivalenceTV-links}.
+This is a larger and more natural setting for Lorenz links, since every T-link admits such a minimal representative.
+In particular, the results in this paper extend the known satellite and hyperbolicity criteria for T-links whose standard T-link presentation contains at least two full twists.

-For the satellite case, we study when V-links can be satellite links.
-We find conditions on V-links to ensure they are satellite links.
-When we apply these conditions to T-links, these conditions extend some known conditions on the parameters of the T-links that produce satellite links.
-For example, the following corollary of Theorem~\ref{satellitecaseone} extends \cite[Theorem 5.4]{de2023hyperbolic}.
+For the satellite case, we study in Section~\ref{section6} when V-links are satellite links.
+We give two sets of sufficient conditions on the parameters of V-links that guarantee they are satellite links.
+Applying the correspondence between V-links and T-links, we obtain new families of satellite T-links.
+These families extend previously known satellite criteria for T-links.
+For example, the following corollary of Theorem~\ref{satellitecaseone} extends \cite[Theorem~5.4]{dePaivaPurcell2024}.

 \begin{named}{Corollary~\ref{satellitecase1}} Suppose that there are positive integers $i, j,$ and $d>1$ such that $r_1, \dots, r_i,$ $u_1, \dots, u_j$ are less than or equal to $d$ and $r_{i+1}, \dots, r_n, s_{i+1}, \dots, s_n, u_{j+1}, \dots, u_m, v_{j+1}, \dots, v_m,$ $p, q$ are multiples of and greater than $d$.
 Then, the T-links